kjemaa/DisasterResponsePipeline/README.md

 **3. Flask web app**
 - categorize new messages
-- visualisations of the training set genres and categories
+- visualisations of the training set genres, categories and social media categories.

 ### Instructions: